South Centre (organization): Publications

 South Bulletin, a regular publication of the South Centre, takes stock of ongoing debates on major global policy challenges and delivers regular flow of analysis and commentary to policymakers in the South.

+The South Centre also publishes policy briefs addressing global development issues.

-Research papers, published articles, analytical notes and other publications are also made available in English, French and Spanish on the South Centre website under "Publications".
+Research papers, published articles, analytical notes and other publications are made available in English, French and Spanish on the South Centre website under "Publications".